top of page

 Features

 Each Street Tour is named after a central street and includes a selection of private houses, lovely gardens and notable public buildings within walking distance of each other.
-Each tour is self-guided from property to property and guests are able to go at their own pace within the time alloted.
-At each property, guests will have the benefit of our volunteer docent's knowledge to enhance your experience.
+Each tour is self-paced from property to property and at each property, guests will be guided from one room to another by our knowledgeable volunteer docents.

-For the 2024 Festival season, there will be eight Street Tours and two dates for each tour.
+For the 2025 Festival season, there will be seven Street Tours and four Beyond the Garden Gates Tours.
 Tickets are limited to reduce impact on our city.
-Prior to the scheduled tours, guests will pick up phsyical tickets with addresses, maps and more details.
+Prior to the scheduled tours, guests will pick up physical tickets with addresses, maps and more details.

 KimGrahamHCF15.jpg